skippyr/skippyr/README.md

 ## ❡ About

-Hello, fellow dragons!

-I am an undergraduate software engineer from Brazil interested in dragons and software development.

-I have been developing open-source projects since 2023, most of which are themes, terminal applications and libraries.

-## ❡ Philosophy

-I make simple and decent software for Linux, specially using C and Shell scripting.
+I am an undergraduate software engineer from Brazil that makes simple open-source software for Linux, mainly using C and Shell scripting.

 ## ❡ Contact